rapyuta-robotics/alica/alica-essentials/udp_proxy_generator/readme.md

 ## Requirements ##

-You need the system_config package
+You need the system_config package, that is also included in this repository/stack!